 Trainees at SA Law are expected to work hard, but they are also included in department meetings, firm social events and networking events, including those organised by the Hertfordshire Junior Lawyers Division and the Hertfordshire Law Society.
 I have particularly enjoyed looking after work experience students as part of our community and social responsibility programme and I am looking forward to attending a careers fair at a local college.

-Whilst it was not always easy being outside of my comfort zone during my CDR seat, it has allowed me to develop my confidence and skillset, providing an extremely rewarding experience.
+Whilst it was not always easy being outside of my comfort zone during my training contract, it has allowed me to develop my confidence and skillset, providing an extremely rewarding experience.
 I learnt a lot simply by listening to solicitors and partners asking relevant questions and providing clear and structured advice in our open plan office.
 I now look forward to the challenges that my next seat brings.